AtB-AS/tavla/README.md

 # AtB - Tavla

-Tavla ("The Board") is a customizable departure board for all public transport in Trondelag, Norway.
+Tavla ("The Board") is a customizable departure board for all public transport in Trøndelag, Norway.
 Personalize it from its admin panel, which requires no technical skills.

 Go to [tavla.entur.no](https://tavla.entur.no) to set up your table today.